aws-samples/amazon-sagemaker-secure-mlops/README.md

     Role definition: [CloudFormation](cfn_templates/env-iam.yaml)

 + **Data science team administrator**:
    This is the admin role for a team or data science environment.
 In real-life setup you might want to add one more level of hiearchy and add an administrator role per project (or group of projects) – it creates a separation of duties between proejcts and minimize the blast radius.
-In this solution we are going to have one administrator role per team or "environment" (effectively meaning that Project Adminstrator = Team Administrator).
+In this solution we are going to have one administrator role per team or "environment", effectively meaning that Project Adminstrator = Team Administrator.
 The main responsibilities of the role are:
     - ML infrastructure management and operations (endpoints, monitoring, scaling, reliability/high availability, BCM/DR)
     - Model hosting
     - Production integration